How to Finance Property Development.

 This is probably the most important point because the amount of work involved affects the risk of things going wrong.
 Looking at the two ends of the scale, a property that needs a ‘light refurbishment’ carries less risk than a new build (ground up) development.

-A development finance lender will assess the asset they are lending on and also consider what they would be left with in the event of repossession.
+A development finance lender will assess the asset they are lending on and also consider the security they would be left with in the event of repossession.
 A property needing a new bathroom or kitchen would arguably be easier to sell compared to a part built new build property.

-On the understating then that a property needing light refurbishment carries less risk it makes sense that the terms are more favourable for properties that require light refurbishment.
+On the understanding that a property needing light refurbishment carries less risk it makes sense that the terms are more favorable for properties that require less work.